muhammadidrees/bloc_rest_api/README.md

 3. RequestStatus.success: Success State
 4. RequestStatus.error: Error State

-__Node:__ The state retains the data on status change and is only changed either on the success state or by explicitly calling the emptyCubit method.
+__Note:__ The state retains the data on status change and is only changed either on the success state or by explicitly calling the emptyCubit method.
 This features allows you to show previous data even on API error.

 Heres is an example builder method for PostModel: